J-E-J-S/aaRS-pipeline/README.md

 ![](assets/translation.jpg)

 ## Workflow
-The engineering workflow facilitates structure prediction of mutant enzymes through [Rosetta Cartesian](https://www.rosettacommons.org/docs/latest/cartesian-ddG) energy minimization, followed by blind docking of native and target (exogenous) amino acids by [CB-Dock](http://clab.labshare.cn/cb-dock/php/).
+The engineering workflow facilitates structure prediction of the complete
+permutational complexity of the defined mutant landscape through [Rosetta Cartesian](https://www.rosettacommons.org/docs/latest/cartesian-ddG) energy minimization, followed by blind docking of native and target (exogenous) amino acids by [CB-Dock](http://clab.labshare.cn/cb-dock/php/).
 Mutants are then scored for fitness using the Delta and RMSD metrics.